whylabs/whylogs/README.md

 - Accurate data profiling: whylogs calculates statistics from 100% of the data, never requiring sampling, ensuring an accurate representation of data distributions
 - Lightweight runtime: whylogs utilizes approximate statistical methods to achieve minimal memory footprint that scales with the number of features in the data
 - Any architecture: whylogs scales with your system, from local development mode to live production systems in multi-node clusters, and works well with batch and streaming architectures
--Configuration-free: whylogs infers the schema of the data, requiring zero manual configuration to get started -Tiny storage footprint: whylogs turns data batches and streams into statistical fingerprints, 10-100MB uncompressed -Unlimited metrics: whylogs collects all possible statistical metrics about structured or unstructured data
+- Configuration-free: whylogs infers the schema of the data, requiring zero manual configuration to get started
+- Tiny storage footprint: whylogs turns data batches and streams into statistical fingerprints, 10-100MB uncompressed
+- Unlimited metrics: whylogs collects all possible statistical metrics about structured or unstructured data

 <img align="center" src="images/Whylabs-Dots-Light-Bg.png" width="250"><img align="center" src="images/Whylabs-Dots-Light-Bg.png" width="250"><img align="center" src="images/Whylabs-Dots-Light-Bg.png" width="250">
 ## Data Types<a name="data-types" />